Ditectrev/Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### You need to collect and automatically analyze security events from Azure Active Directory (Azure AD).
+### You need to collect and automatically analyze security events from Microsoft Entra ID.
 What should you use?

 - [x] Azure Sentinel.
 - [ ] Azure Synapse Analytics.
-- [ ] Azure AD Connect.
+- [ ] Microsoft Entra Connect.
 - [ ] Azure Key Vault.

 **[⬆ Back to Top](#table-of-contents)**